-The purpose of the Accountability Report 2019/20 is for the accountable officer to present how she has discharged her role during the year in compliance with the manual for accounts issued by Welsh Government.
+The purpose of the Accountability Report 2019/20 is to meet is to meet key accountability requirements for Welsh Government.

 Members will note that the Accountability Report includes three main sections: the Annual Governance Statement, the Remuneration and Staff Report and the National Assembly of Wales Accountability and Audit Report.